How to Read Growatt Inverter Data Locally (RS485 to MQTT)

 print(f”Grid Power: {power_watts} W”)

-• Native 4-Byte Support: The Valtoris gateway firmware natively processes the 4-Byte (U32) recombination and applies the 0.1 scaling factor automatically.
+- Native 4-Byte Support: The Valtoris gateway firmware natively supports 4-Byte (U32) recombination and automatically applies the 0.1 scaling factor.

-• Cloud Ready JSON: The hardware automatically converts the Modbus raw hex into clean, structured JSON payloads and pushes them directly to your MQTT broker.
+- Cloud Ready JSON: The hardware automatically converts the Modbus raw hex into clean, structured JSON payloads and pushes them directly to your MQTT broker via Ethernet or 4G LTE.

-• Reliability: Hardware watchdogs ensure continuous 24/7 telemetry streams without script maintenance.
+- Industrial Reliability: Hardware watchdogs, DIN-rail mounting, and optical isolation ensure continuous 24/7 telemetry streams without script maintenance.

 Deploying multiple solar sites?

-Stop supporting custom python scripts and flaky USB connections.
-Securely tunnel Modbus data from your Growatt inverters directly into your cloud MQTT broker over Ethernet or 4G LTE using a Valtoris Edge Gateway.
+Stop supporting flaky USB connections and custom python scripts.
+Use a Valtoris Edge Gateway to securely tunnel Modbus data from your Growatt inverters straight into your cloud MQTT broker over Ethernet or 4G LTE.